STEM Programs of Distinction

-For the 2021-2022 school year, BMC has added course pathways to its Curriculum Guide.
-These pathways were developed for students who wish to focus on a particular field of study.
+For the 2022-2023 school year, BMC has added Programs of Distinction to its Curriculum Guide.
+These programs were developed for students who wish to focus on a particular field of study.
 Some of these pathways fall under the STEM umbrella.
 The STEM curriculum, which is based on the idea of educating students in four specific disciplines, including Science, Technology, Engineering, and Mathematics, is an interdisciplinary and applied approach to teaching.
-Rather than teach the four disciplines as separate and discrete subjects, STEM integrates them into a cohesive learning paradigm based on real world applications.
+Rather than teach the four disciplines as separate and discrete subjects, STEM integrates them into a cohesive learning paradigm based on real-world applications.

 - AP Computer Science Principles

 Bishop Moore Engineering students will explore success through experimentation.
 Students will engage in real-world problems that often have multiple solutions with many pathways to achieve success.
 Course opportunities will include principles of engineering, civil engineering and architecture, aerospace engineering, and engineering design and development.
 Students are empowered to explore possibilities, experiment, learn from failure, and turn ideas into reality.
 Engineering encourages students to adopt a problem-solving mindset, engaging them in compelling, real-world challenges that help them become better collaborators and thinkers.